 DGMGRL> show observer Configuration - dgconfig Primary: orcl Target: orcls Observer "dbobss" - Master Host Name: dbobss Last Ping to Primary: 1 second ago Last Ping to Target: 1 second ago Observer "dbobsp" - Backup Host Name: dbobsp Last Ping to Primary: 1 second ago Last Ping to Target: 0 seconds ago Observer "dbobst" - Backup Host Name: dbobst Last Ping to Primary: 2 seconds ago Last Ping to Target: 2 seconds ago DGMGRL>

-In my environment, I made the shutdown from machine running the master observer (dbobss) and the log from broker (in primary):
+In my environment, I made the shutdown from the machine running the master observer (dbobss) and the log from the broker (in the primary):

 05/05/2019 17:15:34 FSFP: FSFO SetState(st=43 "SET SWOB INPRG", fl=0x0 "", ob=0x0, tgt=0, v=0) Data Guard Broker initiated a master observer switch since the current master observer cannot reach the primary database FSFP: FSFO SetState(st=12 "SET OBID", fl=0x0 "", ob=0x32cc2ad6, tgt=0, v=0) Succeeded in switching master observer from observer 'dbobss' to 'dbobsp' FSFP: FSFO SetState(st=44 "CLR SWOB INPRG", fl=0x0 "", ob=0x0, tgt=0, v=0) FSFP: FSFO SetState(st=16 "UNOBSERVED", fl=0x0 "", ob=0x0, tgt=0, v=0) Master observer begins pinging this instance Fore: FSFO SetState(st=15 "OBSERVED", fl=0x0 "", ob=0x0, tgt=0, v=0)